-Many Jews are unaffiliated and intimidated by organized Judaism.
-Yet they yearn for Jewish connection and meaning.
-To meet this spiritual and cultural need, the Breslov Research Institute (BRI) focuses its efforts on rejuvenating the Jewish soul through the teachings of the wise sage Rebbe Nachman of Breslov (1772-1810).
+Many Jews are unaffiliated and intimidated by organized Judaism, while others may be part of a Jewish community but still feel a lack of purpose and belonging.
+Yet ultimately, we each yearn for Jewish connection and meaning.
+To meet this spiritual and cultural need, the Breslov Research Institute (BRI) focuses its efforts on invigorating the Jewish soul through publishing and producing in all contemporary formats the timeless wisdom of Hasidic master, storyteller, and Kabbalist Rebbe Nachman of Breslov (1772-1810).

 Rebbe Nachman’s philosophy is a natural bridge between ancient Jewish wisdom and modern self-development.
-His teachings offer tools for practical and achievable growth in character-building, self-esteem, caring for our fellow man, and injecting faith, joy and simplicity in our daily lives.
-Rebbe Nachman’s insights and sayings also appeal to non-Jews who wish to tap the deeper spirit inherent in Jewish thought, faith and practice.
+His teachings offer tools for practical and achievable growth in character-building, self-esteem, caring for our fellow man, and injecting faith, joy, and simplicity in our daily lives.
+These insights and sayings also appeal to non-Jews who wish to tap into the deeper spirit inherent in Jewish thought, faith, and practice.

 Shortly before his passing in 1810, Rebbe Nachman told his followers that his influence would long endure.
 Indeed, centuries later, we find a new generation of seekers inspired by his teachings like never before.
 BRI has the privilege to provide those seekers with authentic works of the wisdom of Rebbe Nachman in a language they can easily understand.